Isidore Newman School Invitational

 -

-I do not need to be included on email chains.
+I prefer not to be included on email chains.
 If I need to see a piece of evidence that is called into question, I will look at it for myself.

-- DO NOT CUT EACH OTHER OFF DURING CROSSFIRE.
+- Please, use your manners and let each team finish speaking during the crossfire.
 Let each other finish the question and talking.
 It's rude to treat your opposing team like that.
-Use your southern manners Y'all.
+Use your southern manners y'all.

-- Stop summerizing your contentions in summary, I listened to the whole hour of debate too, tell me how your contentions still stand and WHY!
+- Please extend arguments and impacts in your summary and Final Focus, I understand it can be tempting to summarize your contentions.
+The other team and I listened to the whole hour plus of debate too, tell me how your contentions still stand and WHY!
 Give me impacts of those contentions.
 WHY THEY MATTER!!

 -

-I disclose after every round because I hate typing because I type enough all day. :)
+I disclose verbally after every round because I hate typing. :)

 If you have any questions, feel free to email me at storyariel@gmail.com